jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 > _kirstennoelle.com_

-You could build gorgeous projects with a lot of "heavy" high quality images and still be very performant.
+You could build gorgeous projects with a lot of "heavy" high-quality images and still be very performant.

 **Data visualization heavy apps**